Do I have a viable pregnancy?

 I still don’t know what I want to do

-The FDA has approved usage of RU-486 to 10 weeks LMP.
+The FDA has approved Medication Abortion to 10 weeks LMP.
 This non-surgical option is the medication commonly called the “abortion pill”.
 While the term “abortion pill” seems to indicate a single dose, this process is designed to involve several pills & multiple office visits.

 Third Step: The woman returns to the clinic 7-14 days later to confirm that the abortion is complete.
 If the abortion is incomplete, RU-486 may be given again or a First Trimester Surgical Abortion may be completed.
 This happens in 2-7 out of 100 cases.
 Many clinics give both sets of pills at the first visit and eliminate the second visit.
 So, the woman is most commonly at home with no medical supervision when the cramping and bleeding begin.